meilisearch/specifications/text/0191-swap-indexes-api.md

 There is no need to deploy each new version of indexes one by one.

 ### 3.3.
-Enqueud Tasks After A Swap Operation Creation
+Enqueued Tasks After A Swap Operation Creation

 Tasks enqueued after an `indexSwap` task creation date do not have their `indexUid` modified when the `indexSwap` will succeed.
 That is, if they are enqueued on `indexA`, they will run on the new version of `indexA`.